FbW43-2/bdl02_sachs_git_cheatsheet/README.md

 2. `git commit -m "meaningful message here"`

 A commit is the Git equivalent of a "save".
+Commits can be thought as a snapshot of our project at a given time.

 3. `git push`